root-project/root/documentation/primer/Introduction.md

 measurement errors is not precisely known, and simulation offers the possibility to test the effects of different assumptions.

-## Welcome to ROOT ##
+A powerful software framework addressing all of the above requirements is ROOT, an open source project coordinated by the European Organisation for Nuclear Research, CERN in Geneva.

-A powerful software framework addressing all of the above requirements is ROOT [@ROOT], an open source project coordinated by the European Organisation for Nuclear Research, CERN in Geneva.
 ROOT is very flexible and provides both a programming interface to use in own applications and a graphical user interface for interactive data analysis.
 The purpose of this document is to serve as a beginners guide and provides extendable examples for your own use cases, based on typical problems addressed in student labs.
 This guide will hopefully lay the ground for more complex applications in your future scientific work building on a modern, state-of the art tool for data analysis.

-This guide in form of a tutorial is intended to introduce you to the ROOT package in about *30* pages.
+This guide in form of a tutorial is intended to introduce you quickly to the ROOT package.
 This goal will be accomplished using concrete examples, according to the "learning by doing" principle.
-Also because of this reason, this guide cannot cover the complexity of the ROOT package.
+Also because of this reason, this guide cannot cover all the complexity of the ROOT package.
 Nevertheless, once you feel confident with the concepts presented in the following chapters, you will be able to appreciate the ROOT Users Guide [@ROOT_Users_Guide] and navigate through the Class Reference [@ROOT_Class_Reference] to find all the details you might be interested in.
 You can even look at the code itself, since ROOT is a free, open-source product.
 Use these documents in parallel to this tutorial!